English Church Architecture -

 COMBE FLOREY, St. Peter & St. Paul (ST 151 312) (March 2005)

-As shown at once by the local soils, Combe Florey is situated on red Otter sandstone from the base of the Triassic System, and the church is constructed almost wholly of this material, except for the chancel windows and tower W. window and doorway, which are of golden Ham Hill stone.
+As shown by the local soils, the church stands only yards from the outcrop of the red Otter sandstone (to the south), and the building is constructed almost wholly of this material, except for the chancel windows and tower W. window and doorway, which are of golden Ham Hill stone.
 The colour combination this produces is distinctly more garish than the one seen elsewhere in Somerset, between Ham Hill stone and blue lias, but is not unattractive (cf., for example, St. Mary’s, Huish Episcopi).

 This is another of the county’s churches in largely Perpendicular style, consisting in this case of a W. tower (shown left), a three-bay nave with a N. aisle and S. porch, and a chancel with a N. chapel.
 The tower is diagonally buttressed and rises in three stages to battlements and crocketed pinnacles at the corners.
 It has an embattled octagonal stair turret at the northeast angle, the bell-openings are two-light with supermullioned tracery, the second stage windows are two-light with alternate tracery, and the four-light W. window in the first stage has alternate tracery with subreticulation, subarcuation of the lights in pairs, and through reticulation.
 Below this, the W. doorway bears a series of narrow mouldings around it, without intervening capitals.
 The nave S. windows (one of which is shown right) are three-light with alternate tracery and subreticulation, and a rectangular projection at the southeast corner of the aisle, houses the rood stair.
 The chancel is Victorian, and so are the ugly windows in the N. walls of the aisle and chapel (with Y-tracery constructed in iron!), although the latter retain mediaeval cinquefoil-cusping to their internal arches, and the three-light chapel E. window is wholly mediaeval, featuring alternate tracery, again with subreticulation.
 The S. porch has no side windows and the outer doorway bears two flat chamfers that die into the jambs.